-There is nothing quite as comforting as tucking into a bamboo basket full of hot, steaming dim sum and sipping on some jasmine tea.
+There is nothing quite as comforting as tucking into a bamboo basket full of dim sum and sipping on some jasmine tea.
 An iconic staple of the Hong Kong diet and its culture, dim sum is the perfect food for sharing with your nearest and dearest.
-With so many dishes to choose from—including the ever-popular fluffy char siu bao and soupy xiaolongbao—there’s something to satisfy all taste buds.
-So, in celebration of these little Cantonese treasures, we gather our chopsticks and check out the best dim sum restaurants around the city.
+With so many dishes to choose from—including the ever-popular char siu bao and soupy xiaolongbao—there’s something to satisfy all taste buds.
+So, in celebration of these little Cantonese treasures, we gather our chopsticks and check out the best dim sum restaurants around Hong Kong.

-If the beautiful emerald blue façade of Prince Dragon Dim Dum doesn’t immediately seduce you, its cheap and cheerful menu definitely will.
-With locations in Prince Edward and Causeway Bay, this stylish dim sum spot crafts its menu with both innovation and tradition in mind.
-Dim sum traditionalists can opt for the shrimp dumplings ($16 for two pieces ) and siu mai ($15 for two pieces).
-They are among the cheapest items on the menu and happen to be top-sellers, too!
+If the beautiful emerald blue façade of Prince Dragon Dim Sum does not immediately seduce you, its cheap and cheerful menu definitely will.
+With locations across Hong Kong, this stylish spot crafts its menu with both innovation and tradition in mind.
+Dim sum traditionalists can opt for the shrimp dumplings and siu mai.

-On the other hand, trendy foodies will love the black truffle mushroom dumpling ($26) and the “not zhaliang” ($29)—a modern spin on zhaliang (炸兩; steamed rice roll with Chinese cruller) that swaps the fried dough filling with a delicious mixture of shrimp tempura, water chestnuts, celery, and crispy, deep-fried tofu skin!
+On the other hand, trendy foodies will love the black truffle mushroom dumpling and the “not zhaliang”—a modern spin on zhaliang (炸兩; steamed rice roll with Chinese cruller) that swaps the fried dough filling with a delicious mixture of shrimp tempura, water chestnuts, celery, and crispy deep-fried tofu skin!

 Duddell’s, 3/F, Shanghai Tang Mansion, 1 Duddell Street, Central | (+852) 2525 9191

-With four outlets dotted across Hong Kong Island, Kowloon, and the New Territories, you’re never too far away from Dim Dim Sum, and just as well, as this popular franchise has won numerous accolades for its excellent quality of food.
-This achievement is owed to the executive chef, who has been in the business for more than 30 years and has worked in five-star hotels and high-end restaurants.
+With outlets dotted across the three major regions of the city, you’re never too far away from Dim Dim Sum, and just as well, as this popular franchise has won numerous accolades for its excellent quality of food.
+Its executive chef has been in the business for more than 30 years and has worked in five-star hotels and high-end restaurants.

-Despite these impressive merits, the food is surprisingly reasonable in price, with most of their dishes coming in at around $30.
-The restaurant’s simple, no-frills interior hints that the focus is on the food rather than lavish décor, with the kitchen whipping up delicious staples such as rice flour rolls, steamed shrimp dumplings, and char siu bao, as well as several fried and baked dishes, noodle and rice, and desserts.
+Despite these impressive merits, the food is surprisingly reasonable in price, with most of its dishes coming in at around $30.
+Dim Dim Sum’s no-frills interior hints that the focus is on the food rather than lavish décor, with the kitchen whipping up delicious staples such as rice flour rolls, steamed shrimp dumplings, char siu bao, noodle and rice, and desserts.

-When at Dim Dim Sum, the pan-fried stuffed eggplant with teriyaki sauce ($26) is a must-order, while the cheeky piggy custard buns ($25) provide the perfect sweet ending to your yum cha feast.
-The only downside to dining here is the potential queuing time, as the outlets are modestly sized, meaning you may have to wait outside.
-We assure you though, it’s definitely worth it.
+Order the pan-fried stuffed eggplant with teriyaki sauce when at Dim Dim Sum, while the cheeky piggy custard buns provide the perfect sweet ending to your feast.
+The only downside is the potential queuing time, as the outlets are modestly sized, meaning you may have to wait outside.
+We assure you, though, that it is definitely worth it.

-You’re never too old to play with your food, and that’s exactly what’s in store at this “Instagram-worthy” restaurant.
-In fact, at Yum Cha, you’re encouraged to squidge, poke, and smash your way through the impressive selection of animal-shaped treats and googly-eyed faces that feature on the menu.
+Playing with your food is exactly what’s in store at this “Instagram-worthy” restaurant.
+At Yum Cha, you’re encouraged to squidge, poke, and smash your way through the impressive selection of animal-shaped treats and googly-eyed faces that feature on the menu.

-Fans of char siu bao will squeal with delight when the BBQ piggy buns ($49) arrive at the table, while big kids with a wicked sense of humour will jump at the chance to squeeze the gooey orange innards from the mouths of the hot custard buns ($49).
-With a large variety of noodle, rice, soup, and meat dishes on offer, there’s never a dull (or tasteless) moment at this quirky spot, and the quality of the food is actually pretty good.
-Given that their dim sum offerings start at just $29 a pop, it’s totally worth going—do it for the ‘gram!
+Fans of char siu bao will squeal with delight when the BBQ piggy buns arrive at the table, while big kids with a wicked sense of humour will jump at the chance to squeeze the gooey orange innards from the mouths of the hot custard buns.
+With a large variety of noodles, rice, soup, and meat dishes on offer, there’s never a dull (or tasteless) moment at this quirky spot, and the quality of the food is pretty good.
+Given that its dim sum offerings start at just $29 a pop, it’s totally worth going—do it for the ‘gram!

 For a dim sum feast steeped in history, head to The Grand Stage in Western Market and admire the Edwardian Gothic architecture of this stunning century-old Grade I heritage building.
-You might suspect that dining in a two-storey banquet hall which boasts a 50-foot-high ceiling and 10-foot-long crystal chandelier would rack up a pretty hefty bill, but you would be pleasantly surprised.
-With dim sum ranging from $19 (for small dishes) to $68 (for specialities), and rice and noodles coming in at around $120, this definitely won’t break the bank.
+You might suspect that dining in a two-storey banquet hall under a 50-foot-high ceiling and 10-foot-long crystal chandelier would rack up a pretty hefty bill, but the dim sum here ranges from $19 for small dishes to $68 for specialities.
+Rice and noodle dishes come in at around $120, so this definitely won’t break the bank.

 The Grand Stage, 2/F, Western Market, 323 Des Voeux Road, Central | (+852) 2815 2311